pytorch/executorch/examples/demo-apps/android/LlamaDemo/SDK.md

 helps users managing SDK and other tools related to Android development.

 1. Go to https://developer.android.com/studio and download the archive from "Command line tools only" section.
-Make sure you have read and agree with the terms and conditions from the website, then
+Make sure you have read and agree with the terms and conditions from the website.

 Linux:
 ```bash
 curl https://dl.google.com/android/repository/commandlinetools-linux-11076708_latest.zip -o commandlinetools.zip